Risk-First Diagrams Explained

 By Taking Action you might end up in a worse predicament than you started.
 For example, cutting your legs off would definitely cure your in-growing toenail.
 We have to use our judgement to decide on the right course of action!

 So Risk-First diagrams represent a balance of risk: whether or not you choose to take the action will depend on your evaluation of this balance.
+Are the things on the left worse or better than the things on the right?

 Containers For Internal Models